kajnielsen/Python-Lessons/README.md

 # pytest_demo
-A repository with content for learning python.
+A repository with content for learning python